onja-org/w2_css_sass_comprehensive/README.md

 ---

+## 🏗️ What You'll Build

+### **Site Header**
+- Responsive branding section
+- Integrated search form with proper accessibility
+- Clean, professional layout that adapts to screen size

+### **Component Documentation Form**
+- Multi-section form with fieldsets and legends
+- All input types: text, select, textarea, radio, checkbox
+- Proper validation states and error handling
+- Responsive layout that works on mobile and desktop

+### **Filter Sidebar**
+- Compact filtering interface
+- Different visual treatment from main form
+- Responsive positioning (sidebar on desktop, stacked on mobile)

+### **Complete Design System**
+- Consistent color palette and typography
+- Professional spacing and layout
+- Accessible focus states and interactions
+- Polished animations and hover effects

+---

-## 🏗️ CSS Organization: The BEM Approach
+## 🏗️ Side Note: The BEM Approach

+This project is using the **BEM** (Block, Element, Modifier) approach to organize CSS.

-**What is BEM?** BEM (Block, Element, Modifier) is one popular way to organize CSS class names.
+**What is BEM?** BEM is one popular way to organize CSS class names.
 It's not the only way, but it's helpful for keeping styles organized, especially in team projects.

 ### **The BEM Pattern**
 ```css